tsbinns/tsbinns.github.io/CV.md

         <button type="button" class="collapsible">View Description</button>
         <div class="collapsible_content">
           <p>
             The dendritic plateau potential is thought to shape information processing in striatal projection neurons.
 The effect of cholinergic and dopaminergic modulation on the plateau potential and the spiking activity of striatal projection neurons was investigated <i>in silico</i>.
-Plateau potentials were generated with spatially clustered excitatory inputs to dendrites, and the efficacy of corticostriatal inputs at triggering cell spiking in the presence and absence of cholinergic and dopaminergic modulation were observed.
+Plateau potentials were generated with spatially clustered excitatory inputs to dendrites, and the efficacy of corticostriatal inputs at triggering cell spiking in the presence and absence of cholinergic and dopaminergic modulation were observed.<br>
             There were some instances of dopaminergic modulation in which the probabilities of cells spiking were altered, however changes in spiking were largely attributed to alterations in cell excitability.
 It is concluded that acetylcholine and dopamine do not influence striatal information processing through altering plateau potentials induced by clustered excitatory inputs, with the persistence of the plateau potential supporting its proposed essential role in striatal information processing.
           </p>
         </div>
       </div>